What is Auth Header Generator?

 Loading Tool...

-Preparing headers for API testing and QA
+Preparing HTTP Authorization headers for REST API testing and integration QA in Postman or curl

-Creating consistent auth templates for team documentation
+Creating standardized authentication header templates for team API documentation and onboarding guides

 For Basic Auth, a common CLI approach is `echo -n 'user:pass' | base64`.
 This tool produces the same output with a visual workflow and built-in decode support.